-Glen Abbey Childcare & Montessori Centre full day child care programs for children 0-4 years of age, offer a variety of nutritious morning snacks, lunches and afternoon snacks prepared by an on-site cook.
+Glen Abbey Childcare & Montessori Centre full day child care programs for children 18 months- 4 years of age, offer a variety of nutritious morning snacks, lunches and afternoon snacks prepared by an on-site cook.
 To ensure your child receives a well-balanced meal, our menus follow Eating Well with Canada's Food Guide.
 The current and following week's menus are posted for your information.
-Infants are fed according to their individual needs.
 Due to children with allergies and food restrictions the Glen Abbey Childcare & Montessori Centre discourages sending any food from home.